whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 She watched them leave the gardenlands, small with distance, and wind down through the barren hills and shallow ridges until they were lost to view.

 There was a step behind her, and she turned to see Firix, accompanied by her secretary Gonsevero.
-Firix seemed in good spirits, as was her right - _we owe you a great deal, Ambassador_ - but Zemena could not warm to the woman.
+Firix seemed in good spirits, as was her right—_we owe you a great deal, Ambassador_—but Zemena could not warm to the woman.
 She looked more closely at Firix, and saw the strain of some concealed excitement.

 Zemena summoned her _imtir_, letting the mnemonics form all around her.
 She delegated conversation to a light social persona within her mind, and put her _imtir_ to the task of studying Firix.

 Slowly, under the cover of that modest social chatter, Zemena integrated observations: minute details of face and voice and posture, word choice, conversational flow.
 As she did so she became more alarmed.
-The strain she had seen in Firix was a strongly controlled suspense - something had not yet happened.
+The strain she had seen in Firix was a strongly controlled suspense—something had not yet happened.
 She began to delve into that.
 In brief exasperation, she realized that if only Firix were Humano, she could Sing into the Ambassador&#8217;s _imtir_.

 It was a briefly chilling thought: _Have we so specialized ourselves that we are at a disadvantage when dealing with a formidable_ imtir_-blind individual?_